-- 9.1 Initial Meeting - 9.1.1 An initial formal meeting should then be held within the first two weeks of the appointee commencing their new role.
-This is separate to any general welcome meetings.
-This will be an opportunity for the line manager to outline their expectations during the Probation/ Appointment Review Period and to set initial objectives for the appointee.
+9.1 Initial Meeting

+- 9.1.1 An initial Probationary/Appointment Review meeting should then be held within the first two weeks of the appointee commencing their new role.
+This is separate to any general induction meetings.
+This is an opportunity for the line manager to outline their expectations during the Probation/Appointment Review Period and to set initial objectives for the appointee.
 The main objectives should be listed on the Probation/Appointment Review Form 1. - 9.1.2 The Probationary/Appointment Review Period must be properly planned to be effective.
 The standards required and objectives to be achieved need to be explained to the appointee and they should be clear of what is expected of them.
-By signing the Probation/Appointment Review Form 1, the appointee is confirming they understand the standards and objectives they must achieve. - 9.1.3 Appointees should be set between three and six objectives, depending on the nature of the job role, which should follow the S.M.A.R.T. principle (Specific, Measurable, Achievable, Relevant, Time limited).
+By signing the Probation/Appointment Review Form 1, the appointee is confirming they understand the standards required and objectives they must achieve. - 9.1.3 Appointees should be set between three and six objectives, depending on the nature of the job role, which should follow the S.M.A.R.T. principle (Specific, Measurable, Achievable, Relevant, Time limited).
 These should be linked to the relevant Job Description/ Person Specification for the post.
-For further support on setting objectives, please contact your designated HR Partner. - 9.1.4 It is recognised that in some areas of the Council, in addition to the main objectives listed on the form, the service unit may have a fuller list of objectives/targets that they consider must be achieved in order for a specific role to be effectively carried out.
-Where this is the case the line manager must ensure that the appointee is aware of this and it may be useful to append any such document to the Probation/Appointment Review Form 1. - 9.1.5 The health and safety risk assessment(s) for the post, will have been revisited by the line manager at the time the post was advertised, and therefore the health and safety information discussed between the manager and appointee will be current.
-During the initial meeting the line manager will make the appointee aware of any key health and safety responsibilities and requirements, which are attached to the post.
+Further support on setting objectives is available from HR or via the HR Learning and Development pages of the intranet. - 9.1.4 It is recognised that in some areas of the Council, in addition to the main objectives listed on the form, the service unit may have a fuller list of objectives/targets that they consider must be achieved in order for a specific role to be effectively carried out.
+Where this is the case the line manager must ensure that the appointee is aware of this and it may be useful to append any such document to the Probation/Appointment Review Form 1.

-9.1.6 A record of the meeting must be kept on the Probation/Appointment Review Form 1, which must be signed by both the line manager and the appointee.
-The form should be sent to HR within five working days of the appointee's start date, which will be retained in the appointee's central personnel record.
+- 9.1.5 The health and safety risk assessment(s) for the post, will have been revisited by the line manager at the time the post was advertised, and therefore the health and safety information discussed between the manager and appointee will be current.
+During the initial meeting the line manager will make the appointee aware of any key health and safety responsibilities and requirements, which are attached to the post. - 9.1.6 A record of the meeting must be kept on the Probation/Appointment Review Form 1, which must be signed by both the line manager and the appointee.
+The form should be sent to HR within five working days of the meeting and this will be retained on the appointee's central personnel record.
 Copies should be retained by the manager and appointee for their reference.